peter1357908/Ren-chan/README.md

 1. ensure you complete all steps in [the setup](#setting-up-the-bot).
 1. run `./deploy.sh` (see [repo structure](#repository-structure) for details).
 1. in the relevant Discord server: run `rc/sync` to sync the slash commands for that server (`rc/` is the regular command prefix).
 For all bot admin commands, check [bot.py](bot.py).

+## Repository Structure:
+- `bot.py`: entry point of the Discord bot.
+Does the following:
+    1. imports `global_stuff.py`, which does the following:
+        1. load all the environment variabels from `config.env`
+    1. set up the non-slash Discord commands
+    1. set up command error handlers (both slash and non-slash)
+- `start.sh` and `deploy.sh`: entry points of the bot as a Python application.
+    - `start.sh`:
+        1. if the bot is currently running, kill it (based on the presence of `app.pid` file)
+        1. runs the bot under `pipenv` in the background and tracks its PID in `app.pid`.
+    - `deploy.sh`:
+        1. pulls from remote
+        1. installs latest depdendencies according to `Pipfile.lock`
+        1. calls `start.sh`.
+- `/ext/`: Discord bot extensions (each extension is a suite of slash commands and their helper functions)
+    - `Utilities`: various utilities, including recording in-person games, managing club membership, etc.

 ## Relevant Links (References)
 - [Ronhorn](https://github.com/Longhorn-Riichi/Ronhorn)